The work you do not see.

 The deep read: How We Ship walks the six-row P37 contract and names the gates above with the same "advisory versus blocking" honesty we use everywhere else on this page.

-Transparency is the moat.
+Transparency is the difference.
 The pipeline above runs on every change to this site, the app, and the gateway.
 When a gate fires, the change waits.
 That is why the claims on this page do not drift.

-Cached governance is real savings, vendor by vendor.
+Caching your setup is real savings, vendor by vendor.

 When marketing says "90 percent off", the question is always "off what, against which vendor, under what conditions".
 Here is the honest breakdown.
 Every cache claim DreamerOS makes carries the engine qualifier.
 We never say "90 percent off across all engines" because it is not true on any vendor.